 Not everyone has the opportunity to plant trees.
 Unless you own land or have permission.
 But you can grow other CO₂ absorbers: fast-growing, one-season plants like sunflowers or corn.
 Thanks to their large biomass and rapid growth, they absorb a surprising amount of carbon.
+Watching them rise from a single seed, and seeing how many tiny insects are drawn to them… it’s just beautiful.

 In our Eco Club planting sessions, we bring quality seeds, soil from gardeners, and many collected plant pots – just ask around or check the cemetery service station, people often leave empty pots there.
 Gardeners and second-hand markets can be great budget-friendly sources too.

+Sowing together is a great icebreaker for Eco Club participants.
 Everyone gets their hands in the soil, and conversations begin right away – about the plants, their needs, and more.

+If you’re not experienced with sowing – no worries!
 Just ask around in your community.
 Many people do it as a quiet hobby and are happy to share their passion with a group.
 We also involve farmers and gardeners as experts.

 If you have a larger group (10+ people), participants naturally form teams.
 Some will take care of the soil station, others handle the seeds or the plant markers.